Walled In: Plot

 Jimmy gives Sam a copy of the journal of Joseph Malestrazza, the building's architect.
 Sam realizes from reading the journal that there must be a large, open space in the center of the building.
 Jimmy goes to the roof to look for an opening to the hidden space.
 When he does not return, Sam and her boyfriend follow.
 They discover a massive shaft in the center of the building.
 They hear Jimmy calling from down in the shaft, saying that he is hurt.
 Sam has her boyfriend lower her into the shaft on a rope, but he is shot and killed, causing Sam to fall to the bottom.
 Jimmy then mails Sam's demolition report and sinks her car into a lake.

 Sam awakens at the bottom of the shaft and discovers that a man is there with her.
 He is Malestrazza, the architect, who has been trapped there by Mary.
 He tells her that Jimmy is keeping her down there until she learns to love him.
 While trapped, Sam learns that Malestrazza orchestrated the murders as a form of human sacrifice, citing the fact that, of the Seven Wonders of the Ancient World, only the Great Pyramid of Giza is still standing after thousands of years, because (he believes) it was the only one in which workers were killed and buried during its construction.

-Among his victims were Mary’s daughter Julie (the girl seen in the opening scene) & her father, Mary’s husband, which caused a vengeful Mary to imprison Malestrazza.
+Among his victims were Mary's husband and daughter (Julie), which caused a vengeful Mary to imprison Malestrazza.
 He also tells Sam that Jimmy is nice, but can be very cruel and imaginative when he disobeys Jimmy's orders.

 Jimmy sends down a cassette tape, with a message that he wants to see Sam and Malestrazza dance.
-Sam reluctantly dances, but, when Jimmy tells them to kiss, she refuses.
+Sam reluctantly dances, but when Jimmy tells them to kiss, she refuses.
 Malestrazza pulls her close and forces her to kiss him.
 After a few seconds, Jimmy tells them to stop and threatens Malestrazza not to touch Sam again.
 He sends down a basket with food, water, and a two-way radio.
 He tells Sam to keep the radio with her so that they can talk and be close.